LightningWB/the-travelers-plus/docs/api.md

 Triggered when a player submits their weapon for the fight and marks them self are ready.

+## playerWon
+* victor
+* looser
+* battle

+Triggered when a player wins a battle by executing the looser.

 ### reviewRound
 * battle